Wyndham Vale

 Wyndham Vale lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The population of Wyndham Vale is estimated at around 26,564 as of Feb 2026.
-This reflects an increase of 6,046 people since the 2021 Census, which reported a population of 20,518 people.
-The change is inferred from the resident population of 25,104 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,564 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,016 persons per square kilometer.
-Wyndham Vale's growth of 29.5% since the 2021 census exceeded the national average of 9.9%.
-Population growth was primarily driven by interstate migration contributing approximately 56.99999999999999% of overall population gains during recent periods.
+As of Feb 2026, the population of Wyndham Vale is estimated at around 26,564, reflecting an increase of 6,046 people since the 2021 Census.
+The 2021 Census reported a population of 20,518 in the suburb.
+This growth was inferred from AreaSearch's estimation of 25,104 residents following examination of ABS's latest ERP data release (June 2024) and an additional 1,564 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,016 persons per square kilometer, inline with averages seen across locations assessed by AreaSearch.
+Wyndham Vale's growth exceeded both national (9.9%) and state averages since the 2021 census, marking it as a growth leader in the region.
+Interstate migration contributed approximately 57% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Exceptional growth is predicted over the period, placing Wyndham Vale in the top 10 percent of statistical areas analysed by AreaSearch.
-The suburb is expected to increase by 23,540 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 83.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Exceptional growth is predicted over the period 2026 to 2041, with the area expected to increase by 23,511 persons based on aggregated SA2-level projections, reflecting an increase of 83% in total over the 17 years.

 Frequently Asked Questions - Population